 Chronic care patients are another example of how you can leverage telehealth.
-Checking in with your chronic care patients for 20 minutes a month can net a $51.23 reimbursement on average, with longer visits netting even more.
-These can be broken down into 5-minute check-ins per week with those patients managing long-term prognoses.
+Chronic care patients can end up fatigued with constant in-person visits for quick check ins.
+Telehealth visits can provide the same conversation time without face to face meeting.
 Using remote monitoring with items such as continuous glucose monitors (CGM), your practice can leverage a check-in telehealth visit to ensure your patient is keeping up with their treatment plan and that no adjustments need to be made.

 Telehealth Operational Best Practices

 While practices will differ in how they leverage telehealth, there are a few best practices to follow to help you use the tool in your everyday work.